 iOS 14: Changes to Fing

-Starting from iOS 14 (and from iPadOS 14 and watchOS 7), all devices equipped with the latest version of the Apple mobile/wearable operating system will mask their real MAC address every time they connect to a Wi-Fi network, identifying themselves on the network using a randomized MAC address.
+Starting from iOS 14 (and from iPadOS 14 and watchOS 7), all devices equipped with the latest version of the Apple mobile/wearable operating system mask their real MAC address every time they connect to a Wi-Fi network, identifying themselves on the network using a randomized MAC address.

 This change is relevant to Fing users in the following ways: